 Our commitment of cash resources to CABOMETYX and the reinvestment in our product pipeline through the continued development of the cabozantinib franchise and increasing drug discovery activities, as well as through the execution of business development transactions, could require us to obtain additional capital.
 We may seek such additional capital through some or all of the following methods: corporate collaborations; licensing arrangements; and public or private debt or equity financings.
 Our ability to obtain additional capital may depend on prevailing economic conditions and financial, business and other factors beyond our control.
 Disruptions in the U.S. and global financial markets, including disruptions that have resulted and may continue to result from the COVID-19 pandemic and the related volatility in the U.S. and global economy, as well as future potential U.S. federal government shutdowns, rising interest rate environments, inflation rates, increased or changed tariffs and trade restrictions or otherwise, may adversely impact the availability and cost of credit, as well as our ability to raise additional funds in the capital markets.
 Economic and capital markets conditions have been, and continue to be, volatile.
 Continued instability in these market conditions may limit our ability to access the capital necessary to fund and grow our business.
-In particular, our inability to access additional capital will be available when needed, or that, if available, we will obtain additional capital on terms favorable to us or our stockholders.
+In particular, our inability to access additional funds, whether due to the COVID-19 pandemic or otherwise, could in the future inhibit our ability to engage in larger-scale strategic transactions or investments.
+We do not know whether additional capital will be available when needed, or that, if available, we will obtain additional capital on terms favorable to us or our stockholders.
 If we are unable to raise additional funds when we need them, we may be unable to expand our product offerings and maintain business growth, which could have a material adverse impact on our business, financial condition and results of operations.